-• PEG Access
+PEG Access

 Your Hawaii Broadband Task Force did not address the contentious issues around PEG Access that have been unresolved for several years.
-Rather, the Task Force proposal was to simply take the existing PEG responsibilities from DCCA and move them over asis to the Hawaii Communications Commissioner.
+We were well-aware that an independent Task Force was at work on these issues.
+The Broadband Task Force proposal was to simply take the existing PEG responsibilities from DCCA and move them over as-is to the Hawaii Communications Commissioner, with the assumption that any changes the Legislature adopted could be independently rolled into the final statute.

 Testifiers have passionately brought their concerns about PEG to this bill, including whether or not the designation of PEG entities should be subject to Chapter 103(D), what the commitment of the PEG entities should be to the first amendment rights of their communities, how the Boards of the PEG entities should be structured, whether there should be more or fewer PEG channels assigned, whether cable franchise fees should be higher or lower, whether more or less of the cable franchise fees should be assigned to PEG entities, and whether new video franchises should be subject to the same requirements as established providers.

-The Task Force did not address these issues in our work, and views it as unfortunate that the Broadband bills have become the focus of these difficult, longstanding and contentious PEG conversations.
-We urge the Legislature to ensure that Hawaii move forward to create our broadband future regardless of which of the PEG issues you choose to address this session and which you choose to simply maintain as status quo.
+The Task Force did not address these issues in our work, and views it as unfortunate that the Broadband bills have become the focus of these difficult, longstanding and contentious PEG conversations that were originally addressed in other measures this session.
+We urge the Legislature to ensure that Hawaii move forward to create our broadband future regardless of whether or how you choose to resolve these longstanding PEG issues this session.

-• Regulation of the Incumbent Carrier
+Regulation of the Incumbent Carrier

-Finally, there has been testimony proposing the incumbent carrier be provided with certain kinds of relief from the current regulatory requirements.
+Finally, there has been substantial testimony regarding whether the incumbent carrier should be provided with certain kinds of relief from the current regulatory requirements.
+We note that these issues have also been the subject of separate legislation.
 The Task Force did urge movement toward a more level playing field for all providers.
-However, we did not do the analysis necessary to address any specific proposals.
-Our hope was that the establishment of the Hawaii Communications Commissioner would provide Hawaii with an expert consolidated regulator who could consider all perspectives across what are currently both the PUC and DCCA arenas in a reasoned manner.
+However, the Task Force did not do the analysis necessary to make any specific proposals.
+Our hope was that the establishment of the Hawaii Broadband Commissioner would provide Hawaii with an expert consolidated regulator who could consider all perspectives across what are currently both the PUC and DCCA arenas in a reasoned manner.
 As with the PEG issues, if the Legislature chooses to make changes at this time we hope you do so in a manner that does not endanger the passage of legislation to enact the recommendations of your Task Force.